List of Australia women's international soccer players

 The Australia women's national soccer team represents Australia in international association football.
 It is fielded by Football Australia, the governing body of soccer in Australia, and competes as a member of the Asian Football Confederation, having previously been a part of the Oceania Football Confederation.
 This is a list of Australia women's international soccer players who have played for the national team in an "A" international match.

-A representative Australian team competed at the 1975 AFC Women's Championship, although the team comprised primarily of players from a club in New South Wales, St George Budapest, with some debate as to whether a national selection process was ever conducted.
+A representative Australian team competed at the 1975 AFC Women's Championship, although the team consisted primarily of players from a club in New South Wales, St George Budapest, with some debate as to whether a national selection process was ever conducted.
 This team was officially recognised by Football Australia, in May 2022, with all 16 members of the squad officially awarded caps.
 Pat O’Connor captained this team, and her husband Joe was head coach.
 Previously, the first official international football match was recognised as having taken place on 6 October 1979.
 Over 240 players have represented Australia in a full "A" international match since then.

-Clare Polkinghorne, cap no. 140, is Australia's most capped player with 169 appearances for the national team.
+Emily van Egmond, cap no. 172, is Australia's most capped player with 174 appearances for the national team.
+Sam Kerr, cap no. 168, is the Matildas highest goal scorer with 75 goals.